By Caviar

 Caviar - Order Food Delivery

-For urban food consumers seeking high-quality, curated, or exclusive local restaurant options for delivery or pickup.
+For urban food consumers seeking access to curated, high-quality, or exclusive local restaurant options.

 Caviar - Order Food Delivery is a challenged food & drink app that is free with in-app purchases.
-With a 4.7/5 rating from 194.5K reviews, it faces significant user friction.
-Users particularly appreciate diverse restaurant selection provides access to unique local hotspots and cool dining options, though batching orders across multiple stops leads to cold food and delayed delivery times remains a common concern.
+With a 4.7/5 rating from 194.9K reviews, it faces significant user friction.
+Users particularly appreciate diverse restaurant selection provides unique dining options not found on other delivery platforms, though frequent application crashes during order tracking and support interactions post-update remains a common concern.

 What is Caviar - Order Food Delivery?

-Caviar is a food delivery app for urban consumers, providing access to curated and exclusive local restaurants on iOS and Android.
+Caviar is a food delivery app connecting urban consumers to curated, exclusive, and Michelin-rated local restaurants on iOS and Android.

 Current Momentum